victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 <a href="http://www.datapink.tools/rsp/opendata_to_opendataset/compare_clean/"><img src="img/from_opendata_to_opendataset/compare_clean.png" /></a>

-And to compare only with filered validation tiles, in side by side mode:
+And to compare only with filtered validation tiles, in side by side mode:

 ```
 rsp cover --type dir ~/rsp_dataset/validation/images  ~/rsp_dataset/validation/cover.clean